 Your APR is generally a combination of a base rate and the bank’s margin.
-An example of a base rate may be something like the U.S. Prime Rate based on reporting.
-The bank’s margin is where most of the rate variation will stem from.
+It’s worth noting that the bank’s margin is where most of the rate variation stems from.
 Depending on your credit history and your predicted risk, the bank will collect a higher or lower margin on top of the base rate.
-This is the way the bank manages its risk.
-If you have a higher chance of defaulting, your loan will be more expensive.
+Basically, banks manage their risk by charging more for loans that have a higher chance of defaulting.

 Although many people use the terms interchangeably, your APR and interest rate are not the same thing.
 Your interest rate is just that - the interest rate charged on your loan - and it doesn't include any of the other associated fees.

 APR, on the other hand, is a combination of your interest rate and the other costs or fees included with your loan.

 Your loan fees are usually included in your APR.
 While the fees will vary by lender and type of loan, here are some of the most common ones:

 Application fee (note that it’s always free to apply for your loan through Lendio)

 Loan processing fee